 - Meanwhile, the EU is the first trading partner for the Gulf countries covering 11% of their total trade in goods.
 EU-GCC total trade in goods amounted to €145 billion in 2012, a significant increase from €100 billion in 2010.

 - EU exports to Gulf Cooperation Council are diverse but focused on manufactured products (83.2%) such as power generation plants, railway locomotives and aircraft as well as electrical machinery and mechanical appliances.
 Machinery and transport equipment (47.9%) and chemicals (11.8%) were the main categories of products exported in 2012.

-- In 2013, EU exports to the GCC Region consisted mainly of manufactured products (78%, of which 44,6% of machinery and transport equipment and 11 % of chemicals) and agriculture and raw material (8,7%), while EU imports from the GCC Region consisted mainly of fuels, and mining products (78,2%) and chemicals products (10,1%).
+- In 2014, EU exports to the GCC Region consisted mainly of manufactured products, of which 48,2% of machinery and transport equipment and 9,8 % of chemicals) and agriculture and raw material (8%).

 EU-Gulf Region "trade in goods" statistics